Intent

 Impact

-They are instilled with British values and a courage to stand up against those who show disrespect for such values, through ignorance and fear.
+• Children are instilled with British Values and a courage to stand up against those who show disrespect for such values, through ignorance and fear.